tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/supported-data-types.md

 ---
 # Supported data types (Azure Cognitive Search)

-In Azure Cognitive Search, document fields and values in expressions (for example, in filters) are typed according to the Entity Data Model, or EDM (see [Entity Data Model (MSDN)](https://docs.microsoft.com/dotnet/framework/data/adonet/entity-data-model) for details).
+In Azure Cognitive Search, document fields and values in expressions (for example, in filters) are typed according to the Entity Data Model, or EDM (see [Entity Data Model](https://docs.microsoft.com/dotnet/framework/data/adonet/entity-data-model) for details).

 > [!NOTE]
 >  If you're using indexers to pull data into Azure Cognitive Search, indexers have different data type mappings for JSON and SQL Server data sources.
 For more information, see [Data type map for indexers in Azure Cognitive Search](data-type-map-for-indexers-in-azure-search.md).

 ## EDM data types used in Azure Cognitive Search indexes and documents

+Specifying EDM data types is necessary when defining fields in an index, or when pushing documents.
+Examples of JSON representation for fields of various types can be found in [Create Index](create-index.md#CreateUpdateIndexExample).
+For documents pushed to an index, see [Add, Update or Delete Documents](addupdate-or-delete-documents.md#example).

 |||
 |-|-|